mindsmine/mindsmine-js/README.md

 ### Releases ###

 **4.7.0**
-* `mindsmine` is now compatable with ESM Modules
 * Added HTTP support methods to wrap the `fetch` function
-* Using `node-fetch` library to allow for Unit Testing
 * Cleaned up documentation for better readability

 **4.6.0**